 Black Sheep – True, my parents did feel inferior to cows.
 But isn’t the past all dead and buried in my psyche, with a tombstone that reads, “What happens down here stays down here”?

-Shepherd – Suppressed issues and denied attachments are like hungry wolves that sneak up and devour us.
+Shepherd – Suppressed issues and denied attachments are like hungry wolves who spring out of the dark night to devour us.
 By the way, people who are quick to criticize others are likely to be especially sensitive to feeling criticized by others.
 Such people have an emotional attachment to criticism, which means they’re their own worst critic.
 It’s ironic that we get angry at someone who has been critical of us when we’re the first in line to be critical of ourselves.
 It’s through our inner passivity, by the way, that we enable our inner critic to harass and demean us.

 Black Sheep – The big critic around here is your mean dog.
 His growling doesn’t help my self-esteem.
 Why don’t you preach to him?